This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Mexican Tricycle is a modern cocktail recipe that was created by Andrew Volk of Portland Hunt + Alpine Club in Portland, Maine.
-According to Volk, it’s a cool-weather variation of Jeff Morgenthaler’s Broken Bike, which is itself a riff on the Bicicletta, that pairs mezcal, Cynar, and hard cider.
+The Mexican Tricycle is a modern cocktail that was created by Andrew Volk at Portland Hunt + Alpine Club in Portland, Maine.
+According to its inventor, it’s made with mezcal, Cynar, and hard cider and is meant to be a cool-weather variation of Jeff Morgenthaler’s Broken Bike, which is itself a riff on the Bicicletta.

 Cocktail Ingredients